seanturner/mahy-lamps-im-keyusage/draft-mahy-lamps-im-keyusage.md

 |:--------|:--------------|:-----------|
 | TBD1    | id-kp-imUri   | This-RFC   |

-IANA is also requested to register the following ASN.1 {{ASN.1}} module OID in the "SMI Security for PKIX Module Identifier" registry (1.3.6.1.5.5.7.0).
-This OID is defined in Appendix A.
+IANA is also requested to register the following ASN.1 {{ITU.X690.2021}}
+module OID in the "SMI Security for PKIX Module Identifier" registry (1.3.6.1.5.5.7.0).
+This OID is defined in {{asn1-module}}.

 | Decimal | Description   | References |
 |:--------|:--------------|:-----------|